xu-yuan1/openvino-docs/pages/documentation/converting-models-with-model-optimizer/faq-model-optimizer.rst

 46. What does the message "Extractors collection have case insensitive duplicates" mean?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 When extending Model Optimizer with new primitives, keep in mind that their names are case-insensitive.
 Most likely, another operation with the same name is already defined.
-For more information, see the :ref:`OpenVINO Extensibility Mechanism <doxid-openvino_docs__extensibility__u_g__intro>` guide.
+For more information, see the :ref:`OpenVINO Extensibility Mechanism <extensibility_api_introduction>` guide.

 .. _question-47: